matthewwachter/td-sourcerer/README.md

 Additionally, one might need to deal with some playback logic like:

-- How long should a source play/loop or how do we know it is finished?
+- How long should a source play/loop or when is it finished?
-- What do we play next?
+- What should be played next?
-- What type of transition do we need?
+- What type of transition is needed?
 - How long is the transition?
-- Do we need to run a script?
+- Do a script need to be run?

 If there are a great number of sources in a scene that require these effects or logic, things can quickly become quite taxing on the system.
 Often times, the programmer will find themselves in a position where they've run out of the physical resources needed to achieve their desired framerate.

-Sourcerer aims to consolidate all of the above mentioned into a list of "sources" (presets) that can be recalled via 2 interfaces: the UI buttons, and the promoted extension methods.
+Sourcerer aims to consolidate all of the above mentioned into a list of "sources" (presets) that can be created and recalled via 2 interfaces: the UI buttons, and the promoted extension methods.

 ##How to Use